-3 Note that the use of average rates is appropriate only if rates do not fluctuate significantly (AASB 121.40).
+2 Note that the use of average rates is appropriate only if rates do not fluctuate significantly (AASB 121.40).

-AASB 101.117 (b) Sale of goods (hardware or software) Sale of goods is recognised when the Group has transferred to the buyer the significant risks and rewards of ownership, generally when the customer has taken undisputed delivery of the goods.
-Revenue from the sale of goods with no significant service obligation is recognised on delivery.
-Where significant tailoring, modification or integration is required, revenue is recognised in the same way as construction contracts for telecommunication systems described below.
 When goods are sold together with customer loyalty incentives, the consideration receivable is allocated between the sale of goods and sale of incentives based on their fair values.
-Revenue from sales of incentives is recognised when they are redeemed by customers in exchange for products supplied by the Group.
-AASB 101.117 (b) Rendering of services The Group generates revenues from after-sales service and maintenance, consulting, and construction contracts for telecommunication solutions.
+Revenue from sales of incentives is recognised when incentives are redeemed by customers in exchange for products supplied by the Group.

+AASB 101.117 (b) Rendering of services

+The Group generates revenues from after-sales service and maintenance, consulting, and construction contracts for telecommunication solutions.
 Consideration received for those services is initially deferred, included in other liabilities and is recognised as revenue in the period when the service is performed.

 In recognising after-sales service and maintenance revenues, the Group considers the nature of the services and the customer's use of the related products, based on historical experience.
 Revenue from consulting services is recognised when the services are provided by reference to the contract's stage of completion at the reporting date in the same way as construction contracts for telecommunication systems described below.

-The Group also earns rental income from operating leases of its investment properties (see note 12).
+The Group also earns rental income from operating leases of its investment properties (see Note 12).
 Rental income is recognised on a straight-line basis over the term of the lease.

-AASB 101.117 (b) Construction contracts for telecommunication solutions Construction contracts for telecommunication systems specify a fixed price for the development and installation of IT and telecommunication systems.
-AASB 111.39 (b) AASB 118.35 (a) When the outcome can be assessed reliably, contract revenue and associated costs are recognised by reference to the stage of completion of the contract activity at the reporting date.
+AASB 101.117 (b) Construction contracts for telecommunication solutions

+Construction contracts for telecommunication systems specify a fixed price for the development and installation of IT and telecommunication systems.

+AASB 111.39 (b)When the outcome can be assessed reliably, contract revenue and associated costs are recognised by reference to the stage of completion of the contract activity at the reporting date.
 Revenue is measured at the fair value of consideration received or receivable in relation to that activity.

 When the Group cannot measure the outcome of a contract reliably, revenue is recognised only to the extent of contract costs that have been incurred and are recoverable.
 Contract costs are recognised in the period in which they are incurred.

 In either situation, when it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised immediately in profit or loss.

-AASB 101.117 (a) AASB 111.39 (c) AASB 101.122 A construction contract's stage of completion is assessed by management based on milestones (usually defined in the contract) for the activities to be carried out under the contract and other available relevant information at the reporting date.
+AASB 101.117 (a)A construction contract's stage of completion is assessed by management based on milestonesAASB 111.39 (c)(a)AASB 101.122(c)AASB 101.122(c)AAS